 Throughout the course of our years, we all experience a loss at some point in our lives.
 In fact, statistics show that 1 in 5 children will experience the death of someone close to them before 18 years of age.
-Feelings of grief and loss are not always associated with death, these feelings commonly surface after a loss of some kind – whether it is the loss of a loved one, a severed relationship, a pregnancy, a pet, or a job, celebrity or death witnessed via social media.
+Feelings of grief and loss are not always associated with death, these feelings commonly surface after a loss of some kind – whether it is the loss of a loved one, a severed relationship, a pregnancy, a pet, or a job, celebrity, financial stability, or death witnessed via social media.

 When a person loses something or someone valuable to them, feelings of grief can be overbearing.
 Grief can leave a person feeling sad, hopeless, isolated, irritable, and numb by affecting them mentally, emotionally, and physically.
 It’s important to understand that healing from grief is a process and everyone copes with this emotion differently.

 There is no orderly process of passing through stages of grief.
 Everyone experiences loss differently based on their personality, culture, and beliefs, among many other factors.

 Common symptoms of grief include: